... with Tom Vierus

 A: Lots of shooting, tutorials and more shooting and still learning all the time.

-A: I use a the Dahna housing by BS Kinetics, own two Inon Z240 strobes, a Sola 800 as well as a dome and a macro port.
+A: I use my Nikon D810 in a Dahna housing by BS Kinetics, own two Inon Z240 strobes, a Sola 800 as well as a dome and a macro port.

 Q:What’s your education?